 In Spring 2021, the interactive exhibition A Sense of Home provided prompts that encouraged visitor reflection and action around three themes: Immigration & Citizenship, Housing & Health, and Abolition & Emancipation.

-Collective Impact is organized in partnership with Creative Reaction Lab’s Cordell Billups, Program Coordinator; Antionette Carroll, Founder, President and CEO; and Ryan Page, Program Director alongside Contemporary Art Museum St. Louis’s Michelle Dezember, Director of Learning and Engagement; and Miriam Ruiz, School and Community Partnership Manager.
+Collective Impact is organized in partnership with Creative Reaction Lab’s Robert Beckles, Programs and Education Coordinator; Antionette Carroll, Founder, President and CEO; and Tepra Wells, Fundraising and Communications Coordinator, alongside Contemporary Art Museum St. Louis’s Michelle Dezember, Director of Learning and Engagement; and Miriam Ruiz, School and Community Partnership Manager.